markosiilak/790823745/README.md

    - Task loading using `useTasks` hook
    - Quarter navigation using `useQuarterNavigation` hook
    - Subtask management using `useSubtasks` hook
-   - Renders `HeaderSection` and `QuarterTable`
+   - Renders `HeaderSection` and `Timeline`
-4. **Task Table**: `QuarterTable` displays tasks with weekly dates:
-   - Processes tasks using `useTableData` hook
-   - Dynamically renders tasks, weeks, and dates
-   - Supports table/compact view modes using `useViewMode` hook
+4. **Timeline Component**: `Timeline` displays tasks as horizontal bars on a timeline:
+   - Calculates task positions based on start/end dates and week boundaries
+   - Renders tasks as bars spanning the weeks they overlap with
+   - Provides interactive zoom and pan controls
+   - Includes a sidebar for task management with synchronized scrolling
+   - Supports clicking on task bars to edit tasks

 ### Data Flow Example: Creating a Task